konarkm/mac_messages_mcp/README.md

 - **Universal Message Sending**: Automatically sends via iMessage or SMS/RCS based on recipient availability
 - **Smart Fallback**: Seamless fallback to SMS when iMessage is unavailable (perfect for Android users)
+- **Group Chat Support**: Send messages to group chats by name with fuzzy matching and auto-detection
 - **Message Reading**: Read recent messages from the macOS Messages app
 - **Contact Filtering**: Filter messages by specific contacts or phone numbers
 - **Fuzzy Search**: Search through message content with intelligent matching